reeshuffled/reeshuffled.github.io/pages/anthologies/Abolishing Romance.md

 layout: playful_page
 ---

+This is mostly a speculative work!
+Take everything with a grain of salt.

 ## Part I: Problems With Romance

 For one, romantic desire is fickle and sometimes hard to cultivate and keep alive, all of which makes me believe it to be a dubious foundation for a long-term relationship.
 Love is a great base!
 But what is romance?